PGS Publication: PGP000181

 Liu G et al. Nat Genet (2021)

-Parkinson's disease dementia cognitive decline measurement,
+Parkinson's disease dementiacognitive decline measurement,

 Parkinson disease